 Should I send a hand-written or email thank-you note after an interview?

 A well-written, sincere thank-you note makes a good impression immediately after an interview.
 Send a separate note to each interviewer after a screening interview and personalize the message based on your conversation.
-If the employer indicates that decisions will be made relatively quickly, an email is appropriate.
+If the employer indicates that decisions will be made relatively quickly, which is typical after OCI, an email is appropriate.
 If the employer’s timetable is a week or more, a handwritten (legible) note is appropriate.

 What should I say in my thank-you note after the interview?